-It has very little value if tester in your team just sticks with usual acceptance criteria for the ticket and automates the stuff for you to top it.
-The real value a skilled tester can add is when they question the very product coverage you have in place and help your team see elements of product that matter from quality aspects.
+It has very little value if the tester in your team just sticks with the usual acceptance criteria for the ticket and automates the stuff for you to top it.
+The real value a skilled tester can add is when they question the very product coverage you have in place and help your team see elements of the product that matter from quality aspects.

 On other hand, testers can borrow realistic information from UX’s research which can help them design tests that matter and prevent themselves from straying into unwanted scope.
-Testers can borrow statistical data or interaction/persona based information from UX that can help them shape better scope for their tests.
-Well, this is indeed interesting topic and deserves deep dive.
+Testers can borrow statistical data or interaction/persona-based information from UX that can help them shape better scope for their tests.
+Well, this is indeed an interesting topic and deserves deep dive.
 I will stop here on this one for now.

-A skilled tester would make this collaboration happen and would bring out the best from both the worlds.
+A skilled tester would make this collaboration happen and would bring out the best from both worlds.